What is a specialist fund?

-Specialist investment funds are focused on a particular sector or theme, cutting down the range of possible stocks to just a narrow band.
+Specialist investment funds are typically focused on a particular sector or theme, cutting down the range of possible stocks to just a narrow band.
 Often the aim is to enhance returns by harnessing key themes, or to bring something different to a portfolio and offer diversification.

 This means Specialist funds can vary a lot in terms of types and levels of risk, so make sure you understand a product fully by taking a look at the fund’s literature, notably the Key Investor Information Document.